 As expected from a mobile game, there is a lot of upgrading awaiting you in the Fishing Clash.
 You start with a universal lure appropriate for all species, but there are also unique lures to be used for specific fish.
 In fact, there are a total of 165 baits available, and each of them can be upgraded to enable catching larger fish.
 What’s intriguing is that each lure is represented by a card and the game occasionally provides you with free packs.

 You can also work on improving the rods.
 Unlike lure upgrades that require investing coins, you enhance them by earning points.
 There are many ways to win them, but the best way to start is to complete the tasks that the game puts in front of you.
 For each completed achievement, you will get sweet rewards and improvements to your gear.
 Aside from the quests, there are championships where you get to compete against the world for the largest fish you can catch, as well as time-limited events that bring exclusive prizes.
 And as with any mobile game, there’s also the option to buy premium currency, which sucks for some players.
-But we have an alternative, of which you can learn in our Fishing Clash cheats and tips article.

 The Exciting Player VS Player Experience